t-rappos/auction-system/README.md

 - Users will be able to use this software from a website GUI.
 It should work identically on ?Internet Explorer?, Firefox and Chrome on PC's and mobiles.
 - Multiple users can use the software at any time

-### 3.x.x Pain Points

-What was painful about using regular item auction websites

 ### 3.x.x Domain Entities
-- Account
-- User
+- User-Account
 - Message
 - Item
-  - Image?
+  - Image
-  - Tag?
+  - Tag
-  - Category?
+  - Category/Type
 - Currency
 - Inventory
+- Inventory View
 - Listing
 - Bid
 - Search
 - Search result
+- Transaction

 ### 3.2.3 Actors